lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/5_Setup_CI-CD.md

 # Setup Continuous Integration and Continuous Deployment

 ### Why do this
- - You want to use GCP to host to set up CI/CD pipeline
+ - USE GCP to host to set up CI/CD pipeline
- - You want to build a GCP serverless and integrated CI/CD pipeline
+ - BUILD a GCP serverless and integrated CI/CD pipeline
- - You want to create a blueprint for GCP infrastructure for reproducible research
+ - CREATE a blueprint for GCP infrastructure for reproducible research

 ### What is this
  - CI/CD services hosted on GCP - uses GCP CloudBuild service